 Working out your travel plans from Madrid to Granada?
-Make your way by train and you’ll be transported over in style and comfort.
+Make your way by train and you’ll be transported over in just over three hours on the daily direct services.
 Renfe’s high-speed AVE trains are kitted out with air-conditioning, free WiFi and power sockets.
-Settle into the spacious seats and enjoy the views without having to worry about traffic or directions.
-Treat yourself by upgrading to First Class and you’ll get more space to stretch out.
+Settle into the comfortable seats and enjoy the views without having to worry about traffic or directions.
+Treat yourself by upgrading to Club (First Class) and you’ll get more space to stretch out.

 Granada’s train station is well located for access to the city’s main sites.
 Hop on a bus or walk over to the city centre in just 20 minutes.
 Here, you’ll find a stunning 16th-century cathedral, the vibrant Plaza Nueva square and the iconic Alhambra palace-fortress.

 Keen to find out more?
 Scroll down for all the FAQs and train times for this route from Madrid to Granada.

 Renfe is the national train operator in Spain.
 It operates trains on the longest high-speed railway network in Europe, and the second-longest in the world.
 The country's major cities are linked up by the high-speed AVE and Avlo trains, while other long-distance routes are served by Altaria, Talgo, Alvia and Euromed trains.
 Renfe also operates cross-border services into neighbouring Portugal and France.
 Depending on which service you are travelling on, you'll usually find two classes on Renfe trains - Estándard (Standard Class) and Confort (First Class).
 Fare types range from the cheapest (but least flexible) Básico fare, to the more flexible Elige fares, to the Premium fare for seats in Confort carriages.